 PROGRAM begins at 10:00 at THE RED HOUSE

 These meetings are open to the general membership.
-If you have an issue you want to bring to the boards’ attention, please contact our President, SUSAN HANNING at email@example.com.
+If you have an issue you want to bring to the boards’ attention, please contact our President, JUDY WILLIAMS at email@example.com.
 Minutes from the board meetings are available for members in the library at THE RED HOUSE, along with the bylaws.

 GALLERY COMMITTEE MEETING

 These meetings concerning the league galleries and exhibitions are open to the general membership, and new suggestions and ideas are welcome!
-If you have an issue you want to bring to the committee's attention, please contact MARSHA SPRINGS at firstname.lastname@example.org.
+If you have an issue you want to bring to the committee's attention, please contact DARCY ORR at firstname.lastname@example.org.